Ayomidemi/peaseadeniji/README.md

-# Peace (Pease) Adeniji - Senior Software Engineer Portfolio
+# Peace (Pease) Adeniji - Senior Software Engineer

 A modern, responsive portfolio showcasing 5+ years of software engineering experience, built with Next.js 13+ and optimized for SEO.